Buy USDINR; target of 72.15 - 72.25: ICICI Direct

 Currency futures on NSE

-The dollar-rupee September contract on the NSE was at 71.84 in the previous session.
-Open interest declined 3.49% in the previous session • We expect the US$INR to find support at lower levels.
+The dollar-rupee September contract on the NSE was at 71.69 in the previous session.
+Open interest increased 0.80% in the previous session • We expect the US$INR to find support at lower levels.
 Utilise downsides in the pair to initiate long positions.

 Intra-day strategy